2KAbhishek/markit.nvim/README.md

 `MarkSignHL` The highlight group for displayed mark signs.

 `MarkSignNumHL` The highlight group for the number line in a signcolumn.

+`MarkSignLineHL` The highlight group for the whole line the sign is placed in.

 `MarkVirtTextHL` The highlight group for bookmark virtual text annotations.